River-Mochi/ARTZone/src/README.md

 ## Compatibility
 - Safe to remove anytime.
+- This mod does not use Reflection or Harmony; safe/compatible, less likely to break with game updates.
 - Designed to be minimal and conflict-free (extends vanilla UI panels).
 - Uses the game’s input system; RMB sounds and selection feedback mirror vanilla behavior.